-This permit DOES NOT give ou residency, it does not count towards long term residency or citizenship and it will not give you the socialized health care.
-It will, however, allow you to work a part-time job for up to 20hours a week.
+This permit DOES NOT give you residency, it does not count towards long-term residency or citizenship.
+It will, however, allow you to work a part-time job for up to 20 hours a week.

-To renew you will need proof of attending a course, funds (by the way many of us never had enough in the bank but showed we had credit cards/bank accounts/student loans/family and it was fine), and health insurance (if you have in the US that will refund you this is fine, I had Blue Cross Blue Shield, and was always accepted)
+To renew you will need proof of attending a course, funds (by the way many of us never had enough in the bank but showed we had credit cards/bank accounts/student loans/family and it was fine), and health insurance.

 This is if you get a job contract.
 This contract must be full-time, or at least over 25 hours a week.
 With this, you can now convert your previous permit to a work permit.
 However, take note, you MUST convert it before the previous permesso is expired.

-Also, you will have to apply in time to make it into the yearly “Quotas”, much like the US lottery, Italy will only give a certain number of these permits out a year, so you will need to make it in time.
+Also, you will have to apply in time to make it into the yearly Quotas known as decreto flussi, much like the US lottery, Italy will only give a certain number of these permits out a year, so you will need to make it in time.

-This process is a little more complicated, you will need to have a house contract, insurance, and in some cities even a strange document that proves how big your house is and you live there with a legal amount of people….Yeah, Turin was weird.
+This process is a little more complicated, you will need to have a house contract, insurance, and in some cities even a strange document that proves how big your house is and you live there with a legal amount of people.

 You will also need a lot of paperwork and cooperation from your employer.
 Such as the contract, copies of their tax status, contact information for the owner of the company etc. Once all documents have been gathered you first go to the Sportello Unico Immigrazione, get what is called a Nulla Osta, and then with this, you can apply for the Permesso di Soggiorno.

-To get this Permesso you will need to register for a Partita IVA, the Italian tax code.
+To get this Permesso you will need to register for a Partita IVA, the Italian vat code.
 In order to do this, you need to hire a commercialista.
 Depending on your age, country of origin, type of work, there may be different Partita IVA’s available to you.
-If possible you will want the Forfettaria one, which basically gives you an automatic tax break and you pay very little in yearly taxes.
-However, because you do pay so little in taxes you can’t really claim anything.
+Learn more about the Partita IVA and what it means for you tax-wise here.

 For more information on the application process, eligibility and paperwork needed check out Moving to Italy as a non-EU citizen: A Guidebook to Italian Bureaucracy!
 Grab a copy here.

-Ok so once you have actual Residency, you can apply for the national health insurance, get an identity card, get a partita iVA AND start counting years to your Long-term permit to stay or citizenship.
+Ok so once you have actual Residency, you can apply for national health insurance, get an identity card, get a partita IVA AND start counting years to your Long-term permit to stay or citizenship.

-In order to get residency, all you need is a legal house contract valid for more than a year (cannot be “transitorio”), a valid permit to stay and that is all!
+In order to get residency, all you need is a valid legal house contract, a valid permit to stay and that is all!
 You take these documents to the commune if it is a big city you may need an appointment, hand them over, sign a few things, and boom!
-You are a resident, you can request the ID card right away and then go to ASL for health insurance.
+If you are a resident, you can request the ID card right away and then go to ASL for health insurance.

 Double Check your Situation

-You may have noticed, nearly everything in Italy goes on a case by case basis.
-To be honest at times I have shared my experience and relocation officials have said that isn’t possible you can’t do that (travelling with only a permit receipt, not getting a new visa for a masters program, and many other little things).
-But, here I am.
-HOWEVER.
-Don’t always take my word 100%, what I have shared with you is the information I gathered through the official Permit to stay packet and my own experience.
+You may have noticed, that nearly everything in Italy goes on a case-by-case basis.
+What I have shared with you is the information I gathered through the official Permit to Stay packet, heavy research, and my own personal experience.
 I do recommend a close look at the Permesso Kit, as most info is in there, and going in to speak with the Sportello Unico Immigrazione in your area.